 No, there is no one traveling underneath the plane with pets.
 However, we typically book pets on passenger flights that do have humans up above in the main cabin.

-The airlines have strict rules on what items are permitted to travel with pets.
+Airlines have strict rules on what items are permitted to travel with pets.
 The only items we can send with your pet are the following:

 - Original documents for travel

-- IATA approved travel kennel
+- IATA-compliant travel kennel

 - Crate pad that is no more than 3 inches thick

-- Thin blanket, t-shirt or towel that smells like home
+- Thin blanket, t-shirt, or towel that smells like home

 - Pee-pee pad (optional)